umbraco/UmbracoDocs/Reference/Templating/ModelsbuilderV8/index.md

 # Umbraco Models Builder

 A tool that can generate a complete set of strongly-typed published content models for Umbraco.
 Models are available in controllers, views, anywhere.
 Since version 8.4, Umbraco has shipped with an embedded slimmed down version of ModelsBuilder.
-The embedded version can easily be replaced with the full version, just by adding the full version.
+The embedded version can be replaced with the full version by adding the full version using NuGet.

 * [Introduction](Introduction.md)
 * [Configuration](Configuration.md)